 Davis-Bacon Act for which the contract is awarded (and any solicitation was issued) on or after January 1, 2017.
 If this contract is covered by the EO, the contractor must provide employees with 1 hour of paid sick leave for every 30 hours they work, up to 56 hours of paid sick leave each year.
-Employees must be permitted to use paid sick leave for their own illness, injury or other health-related needs, including preventive care; to assist a family member (or person who is like family to the employee) who is a victim of, domestic violence, sexual assault, or stalking.
+Employees must be permitted to use paid sick leave for their own illness, injury or other health-related needs, including preventive care; to assist a family member (or person who is like family to the employee) who is ill, injured, or has other health-related needs, including preventive care; or for reasons resulting from, or to assist a family member (or person who is like family to the employee) who is a victim of, domestic violence, sexual assault, or stalking.
 Additional information on contractor requirements and worker protections under the EO is available at www.dol.gov/whd/govcontracts.